Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 # Notifications for Azure Key Vault (Preview)

 Azure Key Vault has a preview feature [Notifications for Azure Key Vault](https://keyvaultdocs.azurewebsites.net/KeyVault/Notifications/OnBoarding.html).
 It is designed to allow users to be notified when the status of a secret stored in key vault has changed.
-Currently, the link is available MSFT only.
-You need to submit the request to use this preview feature.
+Currently, the link is available for MSFT internal only.
+You need to submit a request to use this preview feature.

 Once the secret has been changed, you can get the notification through the EventGrid.
 Then you can restart the pod with Azure Functions for example.